Use the Lexology Navigator tool to compare the answers in this article with those for 20+ other jurisdictions.

 The QFC Arbitration Regulations expressly provide that the arbitral tribunal may proceed with the arbitration and render an award on the evidence before it if a respondent fails to communicate its statement of defence or appear at a hearing, without showing sufficient cause for such failure (Article 31 of the QFC Arbitration Regulations).

 In what instances can third parties be bound by an arbitration agreement or award?

-Under the Qatari Civil Code, a contract is binding only on the contracting parties and their successors.
-An arbitral tribunal may therefore assume jurisdiction over third parties only in the event of a general succession to a party, or when the arbitration agreement is formally assigned.
-Apart from these situations, the scope of the arbitration agreement or award is limited to the parties.
-The group of companies doctrine does not appear to be recognised in Qatar.
+The Arbitration Law and the QFC Arbitration Regulations do not address this issue.
+However, under the Qatari Civil Code, a contract is binding only on the contracting parties and their successors.
+Therefore, it is likely that an arbitral tribunal may only assume jurisdiction over third parties in the event of a general succession to a party or when the arbitration agreement is formally assigned.
+Apart from these situations, the scope of the arbitration agreement or award seems to remain limited to the parties.
+The ‘group of companies’ doctrine does not appear to be recognised in Qatar.

 Default language and seat

 Unless agreed by the parties, what is the default language and location for arbitrations?

 The parties are free to determine the language unless their arbitration agreement precludes them from doing so.
 Failing agreement, the tribunal will decide on the language (or languages) to be used (Article 22(1) of the Arbitration Law).

 The parties are free to agree on the seat inside or outside Qatar.
 Failing agreement, the tribunal will determine the seat, paying due attention to the circumstances of the dispute and how convenient the proposed location is to the parties (Article 20(1) of the Arbitration Law).